 You can choose from over 16 million unique colors, using converters and color pickers to create hex color codes.
 You can safely use these colors to create graphic emails, Instagram posts, or website designs.
 The app or program you use should have a color selection tool that allows you to enter the hex codes and select the right one for your needs.

-As a developer, it can be beneficial to know the workings of hex color codes.
+As a developer, it can be beneficial to know how hex color codes work.
 It can significantly enhance your coding skills and knowledge, which will help you use image manipulation software because they use the same encoding.

 Consistency